Table of contents

-Patients are also asked about family history of epilepsy, other diseases of the nervous system, and to previous illnesses that may cause symptomatic epilepsy.
-These include disorders and increased risk to women with epilepsy during pregnancy, problems during childbirth leading to oxygen deficiency, accidents with craniocerebral trauma (brain conditions) or inflammatory diseases of the central nervous system.
+Patients are also asked about family history of epilepsy, other diseases of the nervous system, and previous illnesses that may cause symptomatic epilepsy.
+These include disorders and increased risk to women with epilepsy during pregnancy, problems during childbirth leading to oxygen deficiency, accidents with craniocerebral trauma (brain conditions), or inflammatory diseases of the central nervous system.

 Typically, an electroencephalogram is performed.
 Imaging is usually part of routine diagnostics, while more specialized procedures are reserved for special questions.

 This is the most common test for people living with epilepsy.
 A computer records the electrical activity in the brain.
 The EEG of a person with epilepsy may show abnormal spikes or waves in the brain’s electrical activity patterns.
 Unfortunately, this test is not always conclusive because many patients have normal EEGs in between seizures.

 An MRI and a CT scan are imaging tests that allow a doctor to view the brain.
 The scans can show scar tissue, tumors, or structural problems in the brain that may cause seizures or epilepsy.
 Imaging tests may not be done after a first seizure, but they are recommended in many situations, such as head injury.

 Treatment of epilepsy initially consists of the administration of drugs that control seizures (anticonvulsants).
 In therapy-resistant cases, other methods such as epilepsy surgery are also used.
 Epilepsy has a variety of effects on the affected person’s daily life (such as suitability for certain professions or driving a car), which must also be considered in the treatment.